frealexandro/template_consume_api/README.md

 ### coding style ⌨️

-_This program was completely modularized through object-oriented programming and also attempted to be codified under the **pep 8** regime._
+_This program is completely modularized using object-oriented programming and adheres to the PEP 8 coding style guidelines._